 Advertising revenues are generated primarily from the sale of advertising spots on our global broadcast and cable networks, television stations, and streaming services.
-For 2022, the 5% decrease in advertising revenues principally reflects the rotational nature of the rights to broadcast the Super Bowl, which aired on CBS in 2021
+For 2023, advertising revenues decreased 8%, driven by a decline in linear advertising reflecting continued weakness in the global advertising market and lower political

+Affiliate and Subscription

-Affiliate and subscription revenues are principally comprised of fees received from multichannel video programming distributors ("MVPDs") and third-party live television streaming services ("virtual MVPDs" or "vMVPDs") for carriage of our cable networks (cable affiliate fees) and our owned television stations (retransmission fees), fees received from television stations for their affiliation with the CBS Television Network ("reverse compensation"), and subscription fees for our streaming services.
-For 2022, affiliate and subscription revenues increased 11% driven by growth in subscribers for our streaming services of 21.2 million, or 38%, to 77.3 million at December 31, 2022 from 56.1 million at December 31, 2021, led by an increase of 23.1 million for Paramount+ to 55.9 million at December 31, 2022.
+Affiliate and subscription revenues are principally comprised of affiliate fees received from distributors for carriage of our cable networks (cable affiliate fees) and owned television stations (retransmission fees), fees received from television stations for their affiliation with the CBS Television Network (reverse compensation), and subscription fees for our streaming services.

+For 2023, affiliate and subscription revenues increased 13%, primarily driven by growth in subscribers for Paramount+ to 67.5 million at December 31, 2023 from 55.9 million at December 31, 2022, as well as higher revenues from pay-per-view boxing events.
 The increase was partially offset by lower affiliate fees for our linear networks.

+Theatrical

 Theatrical revenues are principally earned from the worldwide theatrical distribution of films through audience ticket sales.
-For 2022, theatrical revenues increased \$982 million driven by the success of our 2022 releases, led by Top Gun: Maverick, as well as Sonic the Hedgehog 2, Smile and The Lost City.
-We had fewer theatrical releases in 2021, due to the impacts from COVID-19 on movie theaters and film production.
-Releases in 2021 included A Quiet Place Part II and PAW Patrol: The Movie.
+For 2023, theatrical revenues decreased 34%, reflecting the comparison against the strong performance of Top Gun: Maverick in 2022.

+Licensing and Other

-Licensing and other revenues are principally comprised of fees from the licensing of the rights to exhibit our internally-produced television and film programming on various platforms in the secondary market after its initial exhibition on our owned or third-party platforms; license fees from content produced or distributed for third parties; home entertainment revenues, which include the viewing of our content on a transactional basis through transactional video-on-demand (TVOD) and electronic sell-through services and the sale and distribution of our content through DVDs and Blu-ray discs to wholesale and retail partners; fees from the use of our trademarks and brands for consumer products, recreation and live events; and revenues from the rental of production facilities.
-Licensing and other revenues for 2022 of \$6.49 billion remained flat compared with 2021.
+Licensing and other revenues are principally comprised of fees from the licensing of the rights to exhibit our internally-produced television and film programming on various platforms in the secondary market after its initial exhibition on our owned or third-party platforms; license fees from content produced or distributed for third parties; home entertainment revenues, which include revenues from the viewing of our content on a transactional basis through transactional video-on-demand (TVOD) and electronic sell-through services and the sale and distribution of our content through DVDs and Blu-ray discs to wholesale and retail partners; fees from the use of our trademarks and brands for consumer products, recreation and live events; and revenues from studio rentals and production services.